jonlpersson/ed-latimore/site/_posts/2022-07-18-blockerx-review.md

 BlockerX is a solid option primarily due to its compatibility with Android, iOS, and popular web browsers.
 If you’re looking for an app that can start blocking unwanted websites and apps for you, BlockerX’s free version is great for getting started.
 If you’re looking for something more, upgrading to the premium subscription gives you better control with added features like uninstall protection and daily accountability reports.

-Overall, I’ve found [Covenant Eyes](/best-porn-blocker/) to be a better product due to their superior accountability reports and 24/7 customer support.
-But if you’re looking for a more affordable option with a similar set of features, you really [can’t beat BlockerX](https://blockerx.net).
+Overall, I’ve found [Covenant Eyes](/best-porn-blocker/) to be a better product due to its superior accountability reports and 24/7 customer support.
+But if you’re looking for a more affordable option with a similar set of features, you really [can’t beat BlockerX](https://premium.blockerx.net/affiliate-ed-latimore/?ref=edlatimore).
 Give it a try and let me know what you think.